Dips at small sizes for topological graph obstruction sets: Introduction

 The Graph Minor Theorem of Robertson and Seymour~\cite{RS} implies that any minor closed graph property $\PP$ is characterized by a finite set of obstructions.
 For example, planarity is determined by $K_5$ and $K_{3,3}$ \cite{K,W} while linkless embeddability has seven obstructions, known as the Petersen family~\cite{RST}.
 However, Robertson and Seymour's proof is highly non-constructive and it remains frustratingly difficult to identify the obstruction set, even for a simple property such as apex (see~\cite{JK}).
 Although we know that the obstruction set for a property $\PP$ is finite, in practice it is often difficult to establish any useful bounds on its size.

 In the absence of concrete bounds, information about the shape or distribution of an obstruction set would be welcome.
-Given that the number of obstructions is finite, one might anticipate a roughly normal distribution with a central maximum and numbers tailing off to either side.
-Indeed, many of the known obstruction sets do follow this pattern.
+Given that the number of obstructions is finite, one might anticipate a unimodal distribution with a central maximum and numbers tailing off to either side.
+Indeed, many of the known obstruction sets do appear to follow this pattern.
 In \cite[Table 2]{MW}, the authors present a listing of more than 17 thousand obstructions for torus embeddings.
-Although, the list is likely incomplete, it does appear to follow a normal distribution both with respect to graph order and graph size, see Figure~\ref{fig:TorObs}.
+Although, the list is likely incomplete, it does appear to follow a normal distribution both with respect to graph {\em order} (number of vertices) and graph {\em size} (number of edges), see Figure~\ref{fig:TorObs}.

 However, closer inspection (see Table~\ref{tab:TorSiz}) shows that there is a {\em dip}, or local minimum, in the number of obstructions at size twenty.
 We will say that the dip occurs at {\em small size} meaning it is near the end of the left tail of the size distribution.

-Some properties in fact have a {\em gap} at small size, meaning there are sizes near the end of the left tail for which there are no obstructions at all.
-In the next section, we survey topological properties for which we know something about the obstruction set.
-Almost all exhibit a dip or gap at small size.
+In this paper, we will see that the knotless embedding property likewise has a dip at size 23.
+A {\em knotless embedding} of a graph is an embedding in $\R^3$ such that each cycle is a trivial knot.
+Having noticed this dip we investigated what other topological properties have a dip, or even {\em gap} (a size, or range of sizes, for which there is no obstruction), at small sizes.
+We report on what we found in the next section.
+In a word, the most prominent dips and gaps seem to trace back to that perennial counterexample, the Petersen graph.

-In Section 3, we prove the following. \begin{theorem} There are exactly three obstructions to knotless embedding of size 23. \end{theorem} A {\em knotless embedding} of a graph is an embedding in $\R^3$ such that each cycle is a trivial knot.
-Since there are no obstructions of size 20 or less, 14 of size 21, 92 of size 22 and at least 156 of size 28 (see \cite{FMMNN, GMN}), the theorem shows that the knotless embedding obstruction set also has a dip at small size, 23.
-In that section, we also pose a question: if $G$ has a vertex of degree less than three, is it true that no graph related to $G$ by a sequence of $\ty$ moves, nor any graph related to $G$ by a sequence of $\yt$ moves can be an obstruction for knotless embedding?
+In Section 3, we prove the following. \begin{theorem} There are exactly three obstructions to knotless embedding of size 23. \end{theorem} Since there are no obstructions of size 20 or less, 14 of size 21, 92 of size 22 and at least 156 of size 28 (see \cite{FMMNN, GMN}), the theorem shows that the knotless embedding obstruction set has a dip at small size, 23.

+The proof of Theorem~\ref{thm:3MM} naturally breaks into two parts.
+We show ``by hand'' that the three obstruction graphs have no knotless embedding and are minor minimal for that property.
+To show these three are the {\bf only} obstructions of size 23 we make use of the connection with 2-apex graphs.